 Re-reading Nineteen Eighty-Four created more questions than answers for me:

 Should the world have regimes that demand “complete intellectual surrender” in 2017?
 What should we be doing about countries such as North Korea?

 Should countries like China have the right to own language?
 Do the inevitable consequences of this lead to regimes deleting words such as “HONOUR, JUSTICE, MORALITY”?

-Orwell may not have the answers but, in Nineteen Eighty-Four, he articulates a clear vision of the future in totalitarian states: “If you want a picture of the future, imagine a boot stamping on a human face – for ever”.
+Orwell may not have the answers but, in Nineteen Eighty-Four, he articulated a clear vision of a future in totalitarian states, “If you want a picture of the future, imagine a boot stamping on a human face – for ever”.